Sumedha0802/Intensity-Analysis-/README.md

 ## Intensity-Analysis
 <b><i>Intensity Analysis (model using NLP and Python)</i></b>
+The objective of this project is to develop an intelligent system using NLP to predict the intensity in the text reviews.
+By analyzing various parameters and process data, the system will predict the intensity where its happiness, angriness or sadness.
+This predictive capability will enable to proactively optimize their processes, and improve overall customer satisfaction.

 **Intensity Analysis** is a project to develop rule-based and deep learning algorithms with an aim to first appropriately detect the different types of Intensity {sad, happy, anger} contained in a collection of English sentences and then accurately predict the overall Intensity of the sentences.